AlexsLemonade/OpenScPCA-analysis/templates/analysis-module/README.md

 - Are any intermediate files generated?
 If so, where are they stored?

-## How to run the module

-Please provide instructions on how to run the analysis module.
-What commands are needed to execute all steps in the analysis?

 ## Computational resources

 Please indicate the computational resources that are required to run the module.
 If there are specific memory, CPU, and/or GPU requirements, please state that.

+## Software requirements

+Please describe the environment system used to run the analysis (e.g., `conda`, `renv`, `docker`).
+Include the locations of any files used to set up the environment.